 There are so many more events that I have been to in Israel, but my point is, the Jewish calendar is so amusing that I did attend all these events just to see how it goes.
 The timings are so odd (i.e. Halloween in March) that makes the Jewish culture more interesting.

-✨ Tips for first-timers to Tel Aviv Israel
+✨ Tips for first-time Tel Aviv solo travel

 Do not talk about politics at all costs